Sears Holdings to cut costs, pension obligations

 Struggling retailer Sears Holdings Corp reported a 10.3 per cent drop in comparable store sales for the holiday quarter, and said it would cut debt and pension obligations by at least $1.5-billion this year.

-Shares of the company, which has been struggling with years of losses and falling sales, were up 15.5 per cent at $6.40 in morning trading on Friday.
+Shares of the company, which has been struggling with years of losses and falling sales, were up 39 per cent at $7.70 in premarket trading on Friday.

 The company – controlled by its billionaire chief executive, Edward Lampert – announced a new plan to cut costs by at least $1-billion in 2017 by reducing overhead, improving merchandise at its stores and through better inventory management.

+To cope with the slump, Sears has cut costs, spun off some of its stores into a real estate investment trust, raised debt from Lampert’s hedge fund and put some brands on sale.

+The company has, however, failed to turn a profit in more than a year and said in December there was no guarantee when it would return to profitability.

-Sears said it sold five Sears Full-line stores and two Sears Auto Centers for $72.5-million in January and engaged Eastdil Secured to raise at least $1-billion from the sale of its real estate.
+Sears said on Friday it sold five Sears full-line stores and two Sears Auto Centers for $72.5-million in January and engaged Eastdil Secured to raise at least $1-billion from the sale of its real estate.

 The retailer said last month it sold its lawn and garden equipment brand, Craftsman, to Stanley Black & Decker Inc .

-Sears said the proceeds from these sales would be used to reduce its debt and pension obligations by $1.5-billion for fiscal 2017.
+Sears said it would use proceeds from these sales, improving profitability and working capital management to reduce its debt and pension obligations by $1.5-billion in fiscal 2017.

+The company had pension and post-retirement benefit liabilities of $2-billion as of Oct.
+29.

-The company also said it expected revenue of $6.1-billion and a loss of $535-$635-million in the fourth quarter.Report Typo/Error
+Sears also estimated revenue of $6.1-billion and a loss of $535-$635-million in the fourth quarter ended January.Report Typo/Error